kevin0120/mix/docs/DATA_FORMATS_OUTPUT.md

 In the above template, we have four parts:

 1. _host_ is a tag key.
-This can be any tag key that is in the Telegraf metric(s).
+This can be any tag key that is in the Rush metric(s).
 If the key doesn't exist, it will be ignored.
 If it does exist, the tag value will be filled in.
 1. _tags_ is a special keyword that outputs all remaining tag values, separated